dgwarlug47/notes2/content/blog/Philosophy/Heidegger/being_and_time.md

 | Structured by care     | Shaped by our goals, emotions, and mortality            | Independent of human involvement               |
 | Contextual and dynamic | Formed through action and breakdown                     | Static or universal                            |

-Example 3: Losing a Job.
+## Example Losing a Job.
 When someone loses their job, they don’t just lose income—they may feel like their world collapses:

-Social roles,
+1. Social roles

-Daily routines,
+2. Daily routines

-Future projects,
+3. Future projects

-Sense of purpose.
+4. Sense of purpose

 # Everydayness